 IOTA snapshot is typically the culprit when you check your IOTA wallet and find zero balance.
 Updated with the info about reused receiving addresses.User Guide · [altcoins] · Author: KarlVonBahnhof

-For a guide to securing your IOTA storage click here.
+For a guide to securing your IOTA storage go to the Security section.

 If you don’t care for the fluff skip right to the zero-balance fix.

 First things first - it’s a regular fixture on IOTA subreddits to see people panic over their zero balances in the IOTA GUI wallet.
 Unfortunately one of the first links that come up in Google when you start asking is a link to a Reddit post where someone mentions an excerpt out of context: